-Many patients admitted to Stanford Hospital & Clinics are very sick with complicated medical conditions that decrease their chances for survival.
-The "mortality ratio" compares patients' actual mortality rates to their expected mortality rates—which take into account the severity of a patient's illness.
+Many patients admitted to Stanford Health Care are very sick with complicated medical conditions that decrease their chances for survival.
+The "mortality ratio" compares patients' actual mortality rates to their expected mortality rates-which take into account the severity of a patient's illness.
 A lower score mortality ratio means that more patients survived than were expected due to the severity of their illnesses.

-Our mortality ratio is excellent, particularly given the number of severely ill, high-risk patients at Stanford Hospital & Clinics.
-Stanford Hospital & Clinics' mortality ratio between October 2007– September 2008 was 0.83 (red bar).
+Our mortality ratio is excellent, particularly given the number of severely ill, high-risk patients at Stanford Health Care.
+Stanford Health Care's mortality ratio for Q4 2015 was 0.87 (red bar).

 This graph shows mortality ratios for the past two years.
-Stanford Hospital and Clinics (red bar) has consistently performed at or lower than the benchmark (yellow bar) and significantly better than the standard (blue bar) where observed mortality equals the expected rate.
+Stanford Health Care (red bar) has consistently performed near the benchmark (yellow bar) and significantly better than the standard (blue bar) where observed mortality equals the expected rate.

 Explaining mortality ratio